1/144 Jet Prototypes

 Mirage F1 prototype birds eye view (22.4kB) Okay, this one isn't as flashy as the previous ones on this page, but it is an interesting kit of an interesting aircraft (it was afterall the F-16's main rival in NATO's F-104G Starfighter replacement contest).

-This is the Crown kit (also available from Revell Germany and Minicraft).
+This is the Crown kit (which was also available from Revell Germany and Minicraft).

 Turning an early model Mirage F1 like this kit into a prototype is mostly a matter of changing the paint scheme, but turning the kit into a proper Mirage F1 is quite a bit more work: